 Loose Change in the Center Console

 The biggest change has been in the price of used cars.
-In 2006, a used car averaged just $8,000, and the cost for a new car was on average $28,800.
+In 2006, a used car averaged just $8,000, and the cost for a new car was on average $28,800, check out this article for statistics.
 Minimum wage was $5.15 an hour, and for students who worked part-time after school or college, with full time summer hours, their annual income was most likely less than $10,000.
 If they only spent their hard earned wages on used car payments, it would take them just over a year to pay their car off.

 By 2016, however, the average price of a used car has jumped to $18,800, with new cars increasing an average of $6,851.
 Part time workers are making $2.10 more an hour for minimum wage jobs, and if a student worked the same hours that a graduating senior did in 2006, their annual salary will only be barely $4,000 more, taking them a year and a half longer to pay off their used car.